Celebrity Deathmatch: Revival

 New episodes of the show, which began production in 2005, were produced by Cuppa Coffee Studio as opposed to MTV's now-defunct animation department.
 The show featured an all-new voice cast and a new look.
 Johnny, Nick, and Mills Lane returned, albeit with new voices.
 Mills Lane, who used to be played by himself, was played by Chris Edgerly due to the real Mills Lane's 2002 stroke.
 Debbie Matenopoulos was replaced by Tally Wong.
 Eric Fogel chose not to get very involved with the new seasons due to his involvement on his show Starveillance for the E! network.
 The show was directed by Jack Fletcher and Dave "Canadian" Thomas.
-During the 2006 season, fans were able to vote on MTV2.com for future matches by choosing one of three matches and by sending a write-in request.
+This run of the series was also not very well received by fans, especially due to the lack of Eric Fogel's involvement.
+Despite which, during the 2006 season, fans were able to vote on MTV2.com for future matches by choosing one of three matches and by sending a write-in request.
 However, due to the second cancellation of the show, these matches would not come to fruition.
-Fogel would later go on to create Glenn Martin, DDS, with Michael Eisner and Alex Berger, for Nickelodeon as part of Nick at Nite, and it performed poorly critically and financially.

 Cancelled reboots

 In April 2015, MTV2 announced a reboot of the show on its Twitter account.
 On November 2, 2016, Eric Fogel confirmed via Twitter that production on the reboot had been scrapped for unknown reasons and the pilot would not be going forward.

 On December 6, 2018, MTV Studios announced yet another "reimagining" of the show was set to air in 2019 with Ice Cube as star and executive producer through his Cube Vision production company, with series creator Eric Fogel also as an executive producer, being unclear whether or not the weekly series would air on MTV, as the new version of the show was seeking "an exclusive [streaming video on demand] or premium broadcast partner."
 However, in an interview, executive producer Eric Fogel said: "I've had some conversations with Ice Cube.
 We're trying to put a plan in place.
 There's nothing I can announce officially.
 But there have been conversations."
 Despite that, no other new information, announcements nor updates have surfaced, and it has been rumored or speculated that the reboot is presumed to have been quietly cancelled with the re-merger of Viacom and CBS into Paramount Global and the shift of content production overall for the company to Paramount+.
+As of 2025, the 2006 reboot is available to stream on Paramount+.